LetMeGoogleIt4You/CiscoZeroTouch/Push-based/README.md

 ## Guide Overview:
-This guide provides a detailed approach to implementing Zero-Touch Provisioning using a pull-based method.
-In a pull-based model, the new device undertakes the necessary actions independently, without the need for additional software to monitor the process.
+This guide provides a detailed approach to implementing Zero-Touch Provisioning using a push-based method.
+In a push-based model, the new device will load a default confiration and we setup a python script what will download the right ios and the correct confirutation.

 ## Topology Overview: